 Did you know?

-She represents New Zealand in cricket and hockey
+She has represented New Zealand in cricket and hockey.

 Bats Right Hand.

 Multitalented sports star Sophie Devine is vice-captain of the New Zealand White Ferns, a team for which she was first selected way back when she was in high school.